carolinewang01/rotate/README.md

 ## TODOs

 ### Evaluation
-- Heldout eval teammates: write a script to compute the best responses
+- Heldout eval teammates: write a script to compute the best response teammates for all heldout agents
 - Regret-based evaluator:
     - Figure out how to return regret-maximizing teammates that don't sabotage